yoikitsune/ng-webworker-helper/README.md

 The goal of of this project is to provide a helper to manage web workers through an angular service.
 The web worker is created with browserify, out of angular.
-So you can provides npm packages that are not compatible with angular and communicate with them through web workers.
+So you can provide npm packages that are not compatible with angular and communicate with them through web workers.

 ## Principle